joebell1329/nd-aes-webcrypto/README.md

 For compatibility with the [NodeJS Crypto module](https://nodejs.org/api/crypto.html), you should use `@joph-auth/nd-aes-nodecrypto` instead.

+**Note: The web and node versions of this package are fully compatible with each other.**

 **WARNING: This has been created solely for educational purposes and should not be used to encrypt sensitive data in real world applications.**